Chris3606/SadConsole_RogueLike_Info/01_getting_started.md

 ## Decide Whether to Use the Integration Library
 As outlined in the [readme](README.md#first-class-integration-support), an "integration" library has been created by the developers of GoRogue and SadConsole, as well as a few people from their communities.
 This library is designed to provide a set of APIs that integrate GoRogue and SadConsole seamlessly, and thereby ease the process of using the two libraries together.
 It is useful in many cases; but may not fit all projects out of the box.
 Details on when may or may not want to use it can be found at the linked readme, as well as [here](03_integration_library_overview.md#based-on-gameframework).

 If you're unsure whether to use it, my recommendation is to start by using it, and then modify and/or pivot away from it as needed if you find a case where it isn't suiting your needs.
 The integration library does aim to support a wide variety of use cases, and regardless some of the boilerplate needed to integrate SadConsole and GoRogue is non-trivial to write correctly.
 Therefore, using the integration library initially will save you needing deal with that process immediately.
-Further, it may serve as an example for you if you do end up needing to deviate.
+Furthermore, it may serve as an example for you if you do end up needing to deviate.

 In either case, the project creation instructions will differ a little depending on whether you decide to use the integration library or not, as detailed below.